async-labs/saas/README.md

 Open source web app that saves you weeks of work when building your own SaaS product.

 - The boilerplate comes with many basic SaaS features (see [Features](https://github.com/async-labs/saas#features) below) so that you can focus on features that differentiate your product.
-- If you are interested in adding custom features to this boilerplate, please fill out our [form](https://builderbook.org/custom-saas-boilerplate).
 - We've used this boilerplate to launch our own SaaS businesses:
   - [Async](https://async-await.com) - communication tool for small teams of software developers
-  - [Builder Book](https://builderbook.org) - books and custom saas boilerplate
+  - [Builder Book](https://builderbook.org) - books that teach you to build web apps from scratch

 ## Live demo: